HDFC Diners Club Black Credit Card Review

 Starting July 25, 2020, while booking flight and hotels, only 70% of the booking amount can be paid using reward points and the rest 30% should be paid using the card.

 If you can get this card, you should DEFINITELY get it!
 The high annual fees (or not so high) is too less compared to the benefits you get with this card, and you can consider that as an investment. 😛

-I upgraded to Diners Black from the Regalia Credit Card which is a Premium offering from HDFC.
-Ever since I started using this card, I never had to pay for any flights or hotels I’ve booked.
+I upgraded to the Diners Black Credit Card from the Regalia Credit Card which is a Premium offering from HDFC.
+Ever since I started using this card, I have saved thousands of rupees on hotel/flight bookings.

 Let me know your thoughts or queries on the HDFC Diners Club Black credit card in comments below.
 Want me to review any other cards?
 Let me know in the comments below or using the Contact Me section of this website.